 - All this while having a bit of fun!

 Mindful of Race Training is a call to groups and organizations committed long-term to developing self awareness, racial literacy, and collective wellbeing.

-- This program is designed for intact groups and teams, not as a “general audience” offering.
+- This training is designed for intact groups and teams, not as a “general audience or public” offering.

 - Your group need not be racially diverse to benefit from this training.

-- Commitment to a mindfulness or contemplative meditation practice is advised.
+- Commitment to a mindfulness or contemplative meditation practice is advised and will be encouraged.

 - Read Mindful of Race: Transforming Racism From The Inside Out prior to attending this training.

-- Participation in a Racial Affinity Groups following this training will be encouraged to support integration and sustainability of the teachings.
+- Participation in a Racial Affinity Group following this training will be encouraged to support integration of teachings.